charles-uno/Bloodlines/06_nonplayer_characters.md

 > frightened.
 When surprised or threatened, they react violently, swinging
 > their tails with surprising force and speed.

+The stegosaurus is an Incredible NPC.
+PCs who take advantage of its weaknesses may be able to make rolls at Significant or even Minor level, while those who play against the beast's strengths may find themselves making Legendary rolls.

+- A Significant Dwarf roll would be necessary to wrestle a stegosaurus to the ground... provided the PC could get close enough.
+The stegosaurus' tail cannot reach to strike so far forward, and its neck muscles are too weak to throw off an attacker.
--   An Ordinary Naga roll would be made to identify a stegosaurus, either by sight or from another character's description.
-It would also give the PC enough information to warn other characters not to surprise the beasts.
+- A Minor Elf roll would be necessary to identify a stegosaurus as an herbivore.
+This would allow the PC to warn the rest of the party, and avoid a dangerous confrontation.
--   A Remarkable Elf roll would be made to sooth an agitated stegosaurus with a  combination of soft words and slow movements.
+- A Legendary Elf roll would be necessary to
--   An Incredible Dwarf roll would be made to wound a stegosaurus with an arrow.
-The beasts are large targets, and slow-moving, but their thick hides leave  few areas vulnerable to attack.
+- A Legendary Goblin roll would be necessary to fell a stegosaurus with a bow and arrow.
+The beast presents a large target, but its vulnerable parts are small.
--   A Legendary Goblin roll would be made to mount an unsuspecting stegosaurus,  and to remain mounted despite its bucking and thrashing.

 ## Example NPC: Dragon